The importance of writing a will

 Discussing your wishes with your loved ones

 It’s never an easy conversation to have, but talking to those close to you about your wishes after your death can help prevent any arguments or misunderstandings after the event.
-It’s also an opportunity to find out what they value and might like to be left.
+It’s also an opportunity to find out what treasured possessions they value and might like to receive.

 Writing a will is part of making your passing a little easier for your loved ones, and reducing the stress of sorting out your belongings and your estate.

 1From research carried out by Unbiased.co.uk in October 2017.